wp-plugins/yuzo-related-post/readme.txt

 Requires at least: 3.9
 Tested up to: 4.2.1
 Stable tag: 4.8
-Version: 4.8.9
+Version: 4.9
 License: GPLv2 or later

-The first plugin that ever have to install on your page Wordpress.
+The first plugin that you must install on your wordpress site.

 == Description ==
 <blockquote>
   <p>Support only <a href="http://support.ilentheme.com" target="_blank">HERE</a></p>